-- CLNG worked with Members of Congress to craft legislation aimed at providing greater certainty on the timing of LNG permit approvals and continues to work with Congress on improving LNG permitting. - CLNG testified on Capitol Hill in support of LNG legislation and regularly engages with House and Senate lawmakers to provide insight and share experience with the LNG export process and LNG-related issues. - CLNG successfully advocated for reversal of a Council of Environmental Quality guidance that would have broadened project reviews to include unquantifiable and speculative impacts. - CLNG weighed in on DOE procedural changes aimed at reducing burdensome regulation, while maintaining a safety-first approach.
+- Worked with Members of Congress to craft legislation aimed at providing greater certainty on the timing of LNG permit approvals and continues to work with Congress on improving LNG permitting. - Testified on Capitol Hill in support of LNG legislation and regularly engages with House and Senate lawmakers to provide insight and share experience with the LNG export process and LNG-related issues. - Successfully advocated for reversal of a Council of Environmental Quality guidance that would have broadened project reviews to include unquantifiable and speculative impacts. - Weighed in on DOE procedural changes aimed at reducing burdensome regulation, such as end-use reporting, while maintaining a safety-first approach. - Successfully advocated at the DOE for clarification to destination liability for U.S. LNG cargoes.